 The University of Portland's core curriculum, the liberal arts foundation of every major at the University, rests on these larger questions.
-The core curriculum is a hallmark of a University of Portland degree because it provides a unique liberal arts base for every major program.
-It is the core curriculum that differentiates a University of Portland engineer, business major, nurse, or teacher from someone who majors in these disciplines elsewhere.
-Our core curriculum is framed within the context of Catholic higher education's rich tradition of the liberal arts rooted in a series of questions that examines our understanding of God, our relationship with Him, the world we live in, and the way in which we can use our talents and education to improve that world.
+Thomas Greene, Ed.D., University Provost states, "The core curriculum is a hallmark of a University of Portland degree because it provides a unique liberal arts base for every major program.
+It is the core curriculum that differentiates a University of Portland engineer, business major, nurse, or teacher from someone who majors in these disciplines at other colleges and universities.
+Our core curriculum is framed within the context of Catholic higher education's rich tradition of the liberal arts rooted in a series of questions that examines our understanding of God, our relationship with Him, the world we live in, and the way in which we because of our talents and education can improve that world."